 Nevertheless, the Bureau of Customs commenced actions to suspend the Company's accreditation as an importer.
-Left without an immediate legal remedy that would avert the disruption of its operations, the Company was constrained to pay under protest the Bureau of Customs in December 2021 amounting to P1.7 billion and the balance in January 2022.
+Left without an immediate legal remedy that would avert the disruption of its operations, the Company in December 2021 and January 2022 was constrained to pay under protest the Bureau of Customs the amount of around P3.4 billion.
 The Company has since initiated refund proceedings to recover the amounts paid under protest.

-Claims from government (Note 7) includes P2.8 billion of excise duties and VAT paid under protest for certain Alkylate shipments.
-P1.7 billion of which, pertains to the payment made in December 2021.
+Claims from government includes P4.6 billion of excise duties and VAT paid under protest for certain Alkylate shipments.
+P1.8 billion of which, pertains to the payment made under protest in January 2022.

-(c) Republic of the Philippines rep. by Bureau of Customs vs. Pilipinas Shell Petroleum Corporation & Filipino Way Industries
+(c) Republic of the Philippines rep. by Bureau of Customs vs. Shell Pilipinas Corporation & Filipino Way Industries

 SC G.R.
-No. 209324 Supreme Court Civil Case No. 02-103191, Regional Trial Court of Manila
+No. 209324 Supreme Court

+Civil Case No. 02-103191, Regional Trial Court of Manila